Scott Tannas: Businesses and career

 In May 1996, Hi-Alta changed its name to Western Financial Group to allow for expansion outside of Alberta.
-In 2001, Western Financial Group's insurance division, WFG Agency Network Inc. became the largest insurance broker network in western Canada.
+In 2001, Western Financial Group's insurance division, WFG Agency Network Inc., became the largest insurance broker network in western Canada.
+That same year, Tannas started The Western Communities Foundation, a non-profit organization created to support the communities in which Western Financial Group operates.
 In January 2003, Tannas, along with the board of directors at Western Financial Group, created their own bank: Bank West, which took in over $1 million in deposits in its first day of business.
+In 2003, Tannas was awarded Ernst and Young's Prairies Entrepreneur of the Year for Professional/Financial Services.

 As of 2021, Tannas runs the Western Investment Company of Canada while serving as a senator.
+He is also an honorary board member of SOS Children's Villages - Canada.